Ömer Öcalan: Views

-As a deputy he opposed the implementation of a law implemented to lower the risk of contagion with COVID-19 in prisons, which released many prisoners but excluded the HDP politicians.
+As a deputy he opposed the implementation of a law aimed at lowering the risk of contagion with COVID-19 in prisons, which released many prisoners but excluded the HDP politicians.
 According to him, Kurdish politicians are imprisoned for speaking about "democracy, equality, peace and freedoms".
 He took part in the protests against the dismissal of the HDP mayors in the south eastern part of Turkey, which were replaced by state appointed acting mayors.

 Personal life

 Due to being Abdullah Öcalan's nephew, he was not allowed to visit his relatives in Ömerli, the birth place of Abdullah on 4 April 2018, the birthday of his uncle. Ömer Öcalan is married and has two children.